Provably Reliable Classifier Guidance via Cross-Entropy Control: Main results

-We begin by showing that, in the absence of any regularity assumptions on the classifiers, a small KL divergence between the true conditional label distribution and its approximation does not ensure convergence of the guidance vector.
-Concretely, we construct a sequence of classifiers $(\hat p_n)_{n\ge1}$ that has vanishingly small classification error as measured by the cross entropy loss, yet the associated guidance vector remains misaligned.
-We defer the proof and the construction of $\{\hat p_n\}_{n = 1}^{\infty}$ to Appendix \ref{app:B}.
+We begin by showing that, in the absence of any regularity assumptions on the classifiers, a small conditional KL divergence between the true conditional label distribution and its approximation does not ensure convergence of the guidance term.
+Concretely, we construct a sequence of probabilistic classifiers $(\hat p_n)_{n\ge1}$ that achieve vanishingly small conditional KL, yet the associated guidance vector remains misaligned.

-\begin{theorem} For any density $p$ such that $p(\{x: p(y \mid x) < 1\}) > 0$ and the map $x \mapsto p(y \mid x)$ is differentiable, there exists a sequence of classifiers $\{\hat p_n\}_{n = 1}^{\infty}$, such that almost surely over $x \sim p$,
+\begin{theorem} For any density $p$ such that $p(\{x: 0 < p(y \mid x) < 1\} \mid y) > 0$ and the map $x \mapsto p(y \mid x)$ is differentiable, there exists a sequence of classifiers $\{\hat p_n\}_{n = 1}^{\infty}$, such that almost surely over $x \sim p$,

 while